How does registration work at Viterbi?

 Enrollment Issues & Special Permissions

-- Pre-engineers can submit d-clearance requests here.
+- Students can submit d-clearance requests using the button below.

 Taking Summer Courses at another Institution